Skip to Content

 Wildlife Highlights

-The Waterberg Plateau plays a vital role in breeding endangered species for the restocking of other parks and conservation areas.
-Both roan and sable antelope fall in this category and they thrive on the plateau.
+Waterberg Plateau Park plays a vital role in breeding endangered species for the restocking of other parks and conservation areas.
+For example, both roan and sable antelope thrive on the plateau.
 Other antelope include eland, tsessebe, Damara dik-dik and greater kudu.
-The most common predator is the side-striped jackal and there have been some sightings of wild dog as well.
+The most common predator is the side-striped jackal, although leopard, cheetah and brown hyena can all be spotted (though they are very hard to see).
+Apart from the Zambezi Region (formerly Caprivi Strip), this is the best place to see buffalo in Namibia.

 Best Time for Wildlife Viewing

-The Waterberg Plateau can be visited throughout the year but wildlife viewing is best in the dry months from May to October.
+The Waterberg Plateau can be visited throughout the year, but wildlife viewing is best in the dry months, especially from July to October.
 Although animals are captive on the plateau, they are easier to find during these months as they gather around permanent water sources and the vegetation is thinner.
-Wildlife hides at some of these water sources increase your chances of spotting wildlife, especially the rare roan and sable antelope.
+Wildlife at some of these water sources increase your chances of spotting wildlife.

 Wildlife Photos